How Do No Doc / Low Doc Business Loans Work?

 Stated-Income Business Loans

-Stated-income loans are usually pursued by borrowers with limited financing options.
-Self-employed individuals and freelancers, for example, might have huge fluctuations in income, multiple streams of income, or receive a larger portion of their revenue in cash.
 When this happens, business forms and tax documents may not accurately reflect an applicant’s true financial situation.
-These borrowers may use a stated-income loan because they are able to qualify for a larger loan amount that way.
+These borrowers may use a stated-income loan because they can qualify for a larger loan amount.

-Because lenders take on more risk for stated-income loans, financing terms tend to be less competitive.To reflect the increased lending risk, interest rates are usually higher than that of Low-Doc loans.
+Because lenders take on more risk for stated-income loans, financing terms tend to be less competitive.
+To reflect the increased lending risk, stated-income business loans have higher interest rates than low-doc loans.

 No-Doc Business Loans

-Common No-Doc Loan Uses:
+Common No-Doc Loan Uses

-Short-term Needs:
+Short-term Needs

-Equipment & Machinery:
+Equipment & Machinery

-Finance technical equipment, heavy machinery, automobiles and more.
+Finance technical equipment, heavy machinery, automobiles, and more.
 Most industries have some type of equipment or machinery needed to get the job done.
 Whatever your needs, we’ve got you covered.

-Payroll & Taxes:
+Payroll & Taxes

-Payroll and taxes are some of the highest expenses as business incurs.
+Payroll and taxes are some of the highest expenses a business incurs.
 Loans can be used to help you meet any outstanding financing obligations.
 Small business owners use funds to cover staffing costs and tax burdens.

-Smoothing Cash Flow:
+Smoothing Cash Flow

 Frequently Asked Questions About No Doc Loans